 The last few weeks have certainly been rough.
 But, there’s light at the end of the tunnel.
 While things may not go back to normal, we’re returning to work.
 For many employees, getting back on board means a lot of catching up.
-Whether it’s getting used to a new shift plan or store layout, understanding updated guidelines, or adapting to more fundamental changes in company culture and strategy, the learning curve is steep.
+Whether it’s getting used to a new shift plan or store layout, understanding updated guidelines, or adapting to more fundamental changes in company culture and internal communications strategy, the learning curve is steep.

 So, as an internal communications professional, what can you do to make the difference for your team and ensure a smooth employee reboarding?